mutantrobbyk/hoc-mini/README.md

   <p>only an authenticated user can see this</p>
 </div>
 ```
-- Next, create a new component by invokine `withAuthentication` and passing in `SuperSecret`.
+- Next, create a new component by invoking `withAuthentication` and passing in `SuperSecret`.
 This new component be the `export default`.
 - When we use this new component, we can pass a prop called `isAuthenticated` and if the value is `true` the component will show, if it is `false` it will not.

 ### Solution